rehierl/node-tree-outliner/4-extensions/0-1-implicit-associations.md

 ```
       n0
  ------------
- n1        n2
+ n1        n3
 ----
- n3
+ n2
 ```

-* `n1` is an inactive parent node
+* `n0,n1` are an inactive nodes (associated with `s0`)
-* `n2, n3` are type-2 sectioning nodes
+* `n2` is a type-2 sectioning node (declares `s2`)
+* `n3` is an end-marker node (defined to close `s2`)

-If a presequent sectioning node `n3` has a higher node level than the next subsequent sectioning node `n2`, then the default scope of `s3` ends before `n2` is entered.
-That is, `s3` and `s2` are, by structural relationship, independent from each other.
-Consequently, `n2` can not have any effect on `s3`.
-That is, `s2` can not be a subsection to `s3` and `n2` can no longer close `s3` (as it is already closed when `n2` is being entered).
+If the presequent sectioning node `n2` has a higher node level than the next subsequent end-marker node `n3`, then the default scope of `s2` will be closed before `n3` is even entered.
+Consequently, `n3` can not close `s2`.

 Note that, from the perspective of an algorithm, this case is a non-issue.
-That is, because sections will be ignored by subsequent operations as soon as they are closed.
-Because of that, any modifier (`n2`) is *not* understood to be with regards to `n3/s3`, but with regards to some other open presequent section.
+That is, because closed sections will be ignored by subsequent operations.
+To be more accurate, an implementation, when entering `n3` does no longer have to be aware that `s2` even existed.
+Because of that, the close modifier of `n3` will not be understood to be with regards to `n2/s2`, but with regards to some other open presequent section (i.e. with regards to `n0:s0`).
 Consequently, modifiers may yield unexpected results, if this structural aspect is not taken into account.

-However, certain conditions may still yield a seemingly identical result.
-If that is the case, the reasons for those matching results differ none the less.

 **case 2: (node level 1 << node level 2)**